UCAS code: See course combinations

 What are tutors looking for?

-For more detail on the selection criteria for this course, please see the Psychology website.
+Visit the Psychology website for more detail on the selection criteria for this course.

-Psychology, Philosophy and Linguistics graduates can enter a wide range of careers including professional psychology, education, research, medicine, the health services, finance, commerce, industry, the media and information technology.
+Psychology, Philosophy and Linguistics graduates can enter a wide range of careers including:

 We don't want anyone who has the academic ability to get a place to study here to be held back by their financial circumstances.
 To meet that aim, Oxford offers one of the most generous financial support packages available for UK students and this may be supplemented by support from your college.